Mohamed Ali Palace in Manial: Home of the King Who Never Was

-The Museum and Palace of Prince Muhammad Ali Manial is one of the most stunning and unique historical museums in Egypt.
+The Museum and Palace of Prince Mohamed Ali Manial is one of the most stunning and unique historical museums in Egypt.
 It dates back to the Alawiyya dynasty era, the era during which the descendants of Muhammad Ali Pasha (a different Muhammad Ali) ruled Egypt.

 The Palace can be found in the Manial district of southern Cairo, Egypt.
 The palace and estate have been beautifully preserved over the years, maintaining their original luster and magnificence.